jaspector

 Dunes City states permits are required for all new construction and for specific alterations to existing homes, including structural, plumbing, mechanical, and electrical changes.

+Not all construction work requires a permit in Dunes City, OR.
 The following work is generally exempt: Electrical, mechanical, plumbing, and residential permit-exemption guidance per Oregon state standards; One- or two-family dwelling contexts as described by the state.
 Note: Local zoning, septic, flood hazard, and erosion/stormwater approvals can still be required even if building work is exempt.
+When in doubt, confirm with the local building department before starting work.